-&lt;sup>4 In the context of AEMO planning, a scenario is a set of assumptions covering economic and policy settings, estimates of generation technology costs, fuel and carbon cost trajectories, price-demand relationships, and other externalities that influence but are not materially affected by the generation and transmission outlook developed by capacity outlook modelling.
+4 In the context of AEMO planning, a scenario is a set of assumptions covering economic and policy settings, estimates of generation technology costs, fuel and carbon cost trajectories, price-demand relationships, and other externalities that influence but are not materially affected by the generation and transmission outlook developed by capacity outlook modelling.

-- Capacity outlook model determines the most cost-efficient long-term trajectory of generator and transmission investments and retirements to maintain power system reliability, as well as gas supply and transmission.
-Two variants exist: - Long Term Integrated model (IM) co-optimised model of the electricity and gas systems which considers the interdependencies between each system to determine optimal thermal generation investments, retirements, transmission, gas field and pipeline investment plans, over the longest time horizon (25 years or beyond). - Detailed Long Term (DLT) model co-optimised model of the electricity system in isolation to the gas market, optimising new generation investments and transmission developments, as well as renewable energy zone (REZ) development opportunities, using inter-regional transmission and other long-lived thermal generation development decisions produced by the IM capacity outlook model.
-The DLT model is a more granular capacity outlook approach that provides chronological, detailed representations of the long term via a multi-step solve, with reduced foresight relative to the IM to compensate for the increased model complexity. - Time-sequential model carries out half-hourly and/or hourly simulation based on available data, of generation dispatch and regional demand while considering various power system limitations, generator forced outages, variable generation's availability, and bidding models.
+- Detailed Long Term (DLT) model co-optimised model of the electricity system in isolation to the gas market, optimising new generation investments and transmission developments, as well as renewable energy zone (REZ) development opportunities, using inter-regional transmission and other long-lived thermal generation development decisions produced by the IM capacity outlook model.
+The DLT model is a more granular capacity outlook approach that provides chronological, detailed representations of the long term via a multi-step solve, with reduced foresight relative to the IM to compensate for the increased model complexity. - Time-sequential model5 a suite of models that carry out half-hourly and/or hourly simulation based on available data of generation dispatch and regional demand, while considering various power system limitations, generator forced outages, variable generation's availability, and bidding models.
 This model validates insights on power system reliability, available generation reserves, emerging network limitations, and other operational concerns.
-Depending on the study this model is used for, the generation and transmission outlook from the capacity outlook model may be incorporated. - Network development outlook model examines and investigates possible engineering and operational solutions to emerging transmission network limitations identified by the capacity outlook model and timesequential model. - The Gas supply model is used primarily to assess gas reserves, production and transmission capacity adequacy for the GSOO.
-The model performs gas network production and pipeline optimisation at daily time intervals.
+Depending on the study this model is used for, the generation and transmission outlook from the capacity outlook model may be incorporated.
+Also depending on the study, different components of the suite of models may be utilised (see Section 2.4.2 for more details on the different types of time-sequential models). - The Gas supply model is used primarily to assess gas reserves, production and transmission capacity adequacy for the GSOO.
+The model performs gas network production and pipeline optimisation at daily time intervals. - Engineering Assessment examines and investigates possible engineering and operational solutions to emerging transmission network limitations identified by the capacity outlook model and time-sequential model.
+This assessment has three main steps: development of transmission options, assessment and selection of transmission options and power system analysis.